mariia-korzun/advanced-functions/README.md

 <hr>

 ## TASK № 2
 ### Create an object called "forwardBackwardSteps”.
-It should include 3 methods: “forward", “backward", “revealStep”  one  property: “step”.
+It should include 3 methods: “forward", “backward", “revealStep” and one  property: “step”.
 Initial value of “step” is equal to 0.
-The object should support chaining calls. "forward" – increasing "step", "backward" – decreasing “step”, "revealStep" – console.log current value of  "step".
+The object should support chaining calls on its methods. "forward" – increasing "step", "backward" – decreasing “step”, "revealStep" – console.log current value of "step".

 ### Example:
 ```js